otasyn/angular-webjar/README.md

 ### Building Angular project

-There are several ways to execute an Angular CLI build from Gradle, but this project uses the plugin `com.moowork.node`.
+There are several ways to execute an Angular CLI build from Gradle, but this project uses the plugin `gradle-node-plugin`.
 It generates several standard npm tasks that can be used.
 For this project, the `npm_run_build` task is most relevant.
 Basically, it is the same as typing `npm run build` into the command line.
 The `build`